isaacdonis/blackinai.github.io/bai/src/posts/baiEvents/NAACL2021.md

 - Sunday 2021-06-06   9:00 - 11:00 AM (PDT)/4 PM GMT  [(convert to your timezone)](https://www.timeanddate.com/worldclock/converter.html)
 - Sign up for the social [here](https://forms.gle/W3M69VPu9kVn1oew8)

-Important Note: You do not have to be registered for the conference before you join the social!
+**Important Note**: You do not have to be registered for the conference before you join the social!
 But if you do want to join the conference, use the subsidy [here](https://forms.office.com/Pages/ResponsePage.aspx?id=28am4grn6EidKwihTYoMpX41ACvpRHNMrOJ_vQ5RiqBURUpLUzBXT0RJNUJXU05YUzdITFdZUVJGQi4u)

 We will be operating with the official NAACL Code of Conduct, please read [here](https://www.acm.org/code-of-ethics)